![]() deutsches Glossar |

 TWC

-Abbr. to TRACK WARRANT CONTROL
+Abbr. of TRACK WARRANT CONTROL

 TWO-WAY WORKING